Skip to content

 • in each step only a single point is visited - \(\begin{aligned} \forall p, \hspace{0.2cm} \Sigma_i x_{i, p} = 1\\ \end{aligned}\)

-In some cases, as in the graph above, not all cities are connected, and it is more proper to describe the problem with a weighted, directed graph.
-In that case, since we would like to find the shortest path, unconnected cities are assumed to have an infinite distance between them.
-For example, the graph above corresponds to the matrix
+In some cases, such as the graph above, not all cities are connected, and it is more suitable to describe the problem with a weighted, directed graph.
+In this case, to find the shortest path, assume that unconnected cities have an infinite distance between them.
+For example, the graph above corresponds to this matrix:

 \(\begin{aligned} w=\begin{pmatrix} \infty & 1 & 2 & \infty \\ \infty & \infty & 1 & 2 \\ \infty & 1 & \infty & 1 \\ \infty & \infty & \infty & \infty \end{pmatrix} \end{aligned}\)

-In practice we will choose a large enough weight rather than infinity.
+In practice, choose a large enough weight rather than infinity.

 import numpy as np # noqa